koolquark/nkmedia/doc/kms.md

 ## publish

-Allows you to _publish_ a session with audio/video/data to a _room_, working as an _SFU_ (_selective forwarding unit_).
+Allows you to _publish_ a session with audio/video/data to a _conference_, working as an _SFU_ (_selective forwarding unit_).
 Any number of listeners can then be connected to this session.

-If you don't include a room, a new one will be created automatically.
-If you include a room, it must already exist.
+If you don't include a conference, a new one will be created automatically.
+If you include a conference, it must already exist.

 The available [media updates](#media-update) can also be included in the creation request.